spinnaker/governance/sig-bug-triage-process.md

     > Thanks for filing the issue.
 Unfortunately, no one is available to work on
     > this at the moment, but we welcome contributions from our community.
     > We strongly encourage you to discuss your
-    > plans here or on the SIG's \[slack channel](https://join.spinnaker.io/) before you start workin on the issue.
+    > plans here or on the SIG's \[slack channel](https://join.spinnaker.io/) before you start working on the issue.

 By default, each issue is closed automatically after enough time passes with no one available to fix it.
-If the issue needs to remain open, add the `no-lifecycle` tag, which prevents it from being closed.```
+If the issue needs to remain open, add the `no-lifecycle` tag, which prevents it from being closed.
     Add the tag `beginner friendly` if it looks like an issue that a new contributor could help with, which will also prevent it from being automatically closed.